 Refinishing a floor takes a lot of time.
-All of the furniture needs to be removed from the room.
+You’ll need to remove all of the furniture from the room.
 The wood needs to be sanded bare.
-If structural or cosmetic repairs need to be made, they must be completed before staining and coating begins.
-During the week that all of this is going on nothing else can happen in that room.
-Dogs cannot walk through and sniff everything, children cannot bounce their balls, dust is everywhere and smell is enough to kill you.
+If you need to make a structural or cosmetic repair, you must do so before staining and coating.
+During the week that all of this is going on, nothing else can happen in that room.
+Dogs cannot walk through and sniff everything, children cannot bounce their balls, dust is everywhere, and the smell is enough to kill you.
 Well not really, but you get the idea.
 All of this time and trouble is reason enough for some homeowners to prefer having the old floor ripped out to put in something fresh and new.

-- Fashion – Parquet kitchen tiles that once were cute aren’t very fashionable today.
-The modern touch involves using wide planks to make the room seem larger.
+- Fashion – Parquet kitchen tiles that once were cute aren’t very fashionable today; the modern approach involves using wide planks to make a room seem more spacious.

 - Species – The oak that is prevalent in American homes pales in comparison to designer applications of Brazilian Tigerwood and cork.